noelmace/blog-posts-and-stuff/mocha-shared-behaviors/index.md

 ```

 This is the lower level of unit testing you could get!
-It's a "give or take": either you share some behaviors this way, or you need to repeat yourself (sometime a lot).
+It's a "give or take": either you share some behaviors this way, or you need to repeat yourself (sometimes a lot).
 And guess what: both are OK!

 So, here are all the best ways you should write shared behaviors with Mocha!
 Now, you know what to do if you need any of those :slightly_smiling_face:

 But remember: ask yourself how you should **design** your tests, before asking how you should **write** them!

 > When following a [Given-When-Then](https://martinfowler.com/bliki/GivenWhenThen.html) approach (which I often do) for example, using closures like above is very handy.
 But you could also write your own Chai extension...
 Or a whole new testing library, who knows?
-But this topics are for another time.
+But these topics are for another time.
 Maybe some blog posts I could write sometime soon.
 So, stay tune :wink:!

 ## Summary <a name="summary"></a>